HelloZeroNet/Documentation/docs/faq.md

 ---

-#### Does ZeroNet uses Bitcoin's blockchain?
+#### Does ZeroNet use Bitcoin's blockchain?

-No, ZeroNet only using the cryptography of Bitcoin for site addresses and content signing/verification.
+No, ZeroNet only uses the cryptography of Bitcoin for site addresses and content signing/verification.
 The users identification is also based on Bitcoin's [BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) format.

 Namecoin's blockchain is being used for domain registrations.